screwdriver-cd/guide/docs/getting-started/cluster-setup.md

 The `<DEFAULT_TOKEN_NAME>` will be listed under `Name` when the `Type` is `kubernetes.io/service-account-token`.

 ### Get your URI
-You will need to get the Load Balancer Ingress to set your `URI` in your `api_deployment.yaml`.
+You will need to get the Load Balancer Ingress to set your `URI` in your `deployment.yaml`.

-- Get the `LoadBalancer Ingress`, by running:
+Get the `LoadBalancer Ingress`, by running:

 ```bash
 $ kubectl describe services sdapi
 ```

 ### Create a Deployment
 A Deployment makes sure a specified number of pod “replicas” are running at any one time.
 If there are too many, it will kill some; if there are too few, it will start more.
-Follow instructions on the [Deploying Applications](http://kubernetes.io/docs/user-guide/deploying-applications/) page to create your `api_deployment.yaml`.
+Follow instructions on the [Deploying Applications](http://kubernetes.io/docs/user-guide/deploying-applications/) page to create your `deployment.yaml`.

-It should look like the [api_deployment.yaml](https://github.com/screwdriver-cd/screwdriver/blob/master/kubernetes/api_deployment.yaml).
+It should look like the Deployment in [api.yaml](https://github.com/screwdriver-cd/kubernetes/blob/master/api.yaml).

 ### Deploy
-For a fresh deployment, run the `kubectl create` command on your `api_deployment.yaml` file:
+For a fresh deployment, run the `kubectl create` command on your `deployment.yaml` file:

 ```bash
 $ kubectl create -f deployment.yaml
 ```